 Paddle board buying info is essential – especially to newbies.
 There are still lots of pitfalls when buying a new paddle board.
+Unlike cheap paddle board brands McConks designs, tests and produces SUP kit that’s made to last and performs exceedingly well.
+But many still don’t.
+Especially in the inflatable paddle boarding space.
 Here’s a list of some things to avoid when looking for your best SUP mate.
+Don’t buy cheap!

 Table of Contents

-Avoid any paddle board that doesn’t use fusion technology as standard.
+Avoid any SUP that doesn’t use fusion technology as standard.

 Most new iSUPs – in fact nearly all – are manufactured in fusion technology.
 The board’s outer layer is fused to the Dropstitch inner.
 This is the bare minimum you should expect when buying a new inflatable paddle board.
 If the one you’re considering is made in such a way then we’d suggest it won’t last too long and won’t offer a great deal of performance.
 This leads to overall satisfaction and enjoyment of SUP.